Tankel/Pai/README.md

 ## Description
 This is a virtual pet called "Pai" (although you can put him the name you want).
 You're going to have to take care of him, you can feed him to increase his hunger bar and send him to sleep to increase his energy bar.
-If you don't do it, he could die!, In addition, you will be able to play rock paper scissors with him, but be careful, he is really good.
+If you don't do it, he could die!.
+In addition, you will be able to play rock paper scissors with him, but be careful, he is really good.
 Warning: don't get attached to him, he will die between 60-80 years old.